Keiji Fukuda: Career

 After completing his MPH, Fukuda worked in San Francisco Bay Area in clinics that focus on leprosy and tuberculosis, and then moved to Atlanta, Georgia, where he spent 2 years studying in the Epidemic Intelligence Service (EIS) program at the Centers for Disease Control and Prevention (CDC).

 Fukuda joined the Viral Exanthems and Herpesvirus Branch at CDC after finishing the EIS program.
 Because of the idea that chronic fatigue syndrome was related to chronic infections of herpesvirus, this group was also responsible for this disease.
 In 1994, Fukuda led a committee that revised the definition of the disease, which has since become the most widely used clinical and research definition of the illness.

 In 1996, Fukuda became the chief of the Epidemiology and Prevention Branch at the CDC Influenza Division, after the Division approached him.
 In this position, he has led investigations into outbreaks of avian flu, including the one in 1997 in Hong Kong and another in 2004 in Vietnam.
 He was on the WHO expert panel investigating the 2003 SARS outbreak in China.

 Fukuda joined the WHO in 2005 and became a scientist at the Global Influenza Program, and was promoted to coordinator in 2006 and director in 2008.
+In 2007, while serving at the WHO, Fukuda warned that another influenza pandemic was almost certain in the long-term future and emphasized the need for international preparedness against emerging avian influenza strains such as H5N1.
 In March 2009, Fukuda was appointed WHO Assistant Director-General ad interim for Health Security and Environment.
 The media referred to him as the WHO "flu chief" during the 2009 swine flu pandemic, when he was the face of the WHO to the media.
 He admitted the communication from the WHO during the pandemic was inadequate.
 He was also the Special Adviser on Pandemic Influenza to the Director-General throughout the pandemic, from October 2009 to August 2010.

 Fukuda officially became the Assistant Director-General for Health Security and Environment in 2010, until 2015 when he switched to the role of Assistant Director-General and Special Representative of the Director General for Antimicrobial Resistance.

 In December 2016, Fukuda joined the School of Public Health at Li Ka Shing Faculty of Medicine, University of Hong Kong, as clinical professor, and also took up the position of School Director the next year.
 During the COVID-19 pandemic, he was one of four government advisors and often gave global and local media interviews.

 In October 2020, HKU reportedly would not renew his contract after it expired at the end of 2021, citing Fukuda's age has passed the university retirement age of 60.
 However, there were news that Fukuda has passed university's academic review, but the President and Vice-chancellor Xiang Zhang vetoed the renewal, as he did not meet the requirement of "top academic achievement".
 He left the government COVID-19 expert panel on December 1, and HKU on December 8, 2021, moving back to Atlanta, Georgia for retirement.